 The casino/hotel industry is highly competitive.
 Since the liberalization of Macau's gaming industry in 2002, there has been a significant increase in the number of casino properties in Macau.
 There are six gaming operators in Macau, including WRM.
 The three concessionaires are WRM, SJM, and Galaxy.
 The three subconcessionaires are Melco, MGM Macau, and Venetian Macau.
-As at 31 December 2020, there were 41 casinos in Macau, including 22 operated by SJM.
+As at 31 December 2021, there were 42 casinos in Macau, including 23 operated by SJM.
 Each of the six current operators has operational casinos and several have expansion plans underway.
-The Macau government has had the ability to grant additional gaming concessions since April 2009.
-If the Macau government were to allow additional competitors to operate in Macau through the grant of additional concessions or subconcessions, we would face additional competition, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Although the Macau government has indicated that it intends to grant only six concessions when the current concessions and subconcessions terminate, if the Macau government were to allow additional competitors to operate in Macau through the grant of additional concessions or subconcessions, we would face additional competition, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 Several of the current concessionaires and subconcessionaires have opened facilities in the Cotai area over the past few years, which has significantly increased gaming and non-gaming offerings in Macau, with continued development and further openings in Cotai expected in the near future.

-Wynn Palace and Wynn Macau also face competition from casinos throughout the world, including Singapore, South Korea, the Philippines, Malaysia, Vietnam, Cambodia, Australia, Las Vegas, cruise ships in Asia that offer gaming and other casinos throughout Asia.
+Wynn Palace and Wynn Macau also face competition from casinos throughout the world, including Singapore, South Korea, the Philippines, Malaysia, Vietnam, Cambodia, Australia, Las Vegas, and cruise ships in Asia that offer gaming and other casinos throughout Asia.
 Additionally, certain Asian countries and regions have legalized or in the future may legalize gaming, such as Japan, Taiwan and Thailand, which could increase competition for our business.
 Increased competition could result in a loss of customers, which may negatively affect our cash flows and results of operations.